Family: Asteraceae

 Because it acts as a diuretic, this plant can have an impact on kidney function.
 It may also interact with medications that are broken down by the liver.

-To avoid interactions, try taking dandelion extract or drinking dandelion tea two or more hours after/before taking any drugs.
+To avoid interactions, try taking dandelion extract or drinking dandelion tea two or more hours after/before taking any pharmaceuticals.

 Blood-thinning medications